arsonor/AI-Powered-Knowledge-Assistant-for-Audio-Prod/README.md

   <img src="images/arsonor-assistant-banner.jpeg">
 </p>

-[Arsonor](https://arsonor.com) is a blog dedicated to home-studio audio production, aimed at creators of music, podcasts, videos, films and video games.
+[Arsonor](https://arsonor.com) is a blog with french content dedicated to home-studio audio production, aimed at creators of music, podcasts, videos, films and video games.

-It covers essential topics such as sound design, post-production and home-studio optimization.
+It covers essential topics such as sound engineering, sound design, post-production and home-studio optimization.
 You will find practical advice on improving sound quality, managing audio levels and using tools such as VST synths and mixing software.
 The goal is to make home sound creation accessible, by providing techniques and tips for a professional result.

 This project introduces an innovative LLM RAG (Retrieval-Augmented Generation) system designed to answer readers' questions on music production, sound design, post-production, and more.

 This system enhances the user experience by delivering accurate, context-aware responses to queries, drawing from the blog's extensive content library, making it easier for creators to find the information they need.

-**Important note**: This blog is in **french**! as it was first built to help the french-speaking community.
-**But don't worry!**
-All information you need to know to run the application is written in English.
-Just don't be surprised, the system will return answers in french and I will use test queries in french ;)

 This project was implemented for
 [LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) -